 After Luke's speech to Kirk (see Awesome sub-page) when Kirk is talking about breaking up with Lulu, Luke later sees them together.
 Kirk raises a hand in acknowledgement and puts his arm around Lulu.

-In season 5, when Dean dumps Rory (the second time) in front of several people at her birthday party, Logan and his friends immediately rush to comfort her and begin trying to cheer her up, offering shoulders to cry on, alcohol.... and reenactments of The Passion of the Christ.
+In season 5, when Dean dumps Rory (the second time) in front of several people at a Yale alumni party, Logan and his friends immediately rush to comfort her and begin trying to cheer her up, offering shoulders to cry on, alcohol.... and reenactments of The Passion of the Christ.

 Logan: Hey, Ace, nothing ever seems quite as bad after Finn's Passion of the Christ. ...Except Finn's Passion of the Christ.